jordipbou/frMIDI/README.md

 # Changelog

+* 1.0.43 [2020/10/05] - Big refactor.
+Some modules moved to its own directory, this way it will be possible to export functions for testing but don't export for public API.
+Everything related to MIDI File refactored to Sequence.
 * 1.0.42 [2020/10/04] - Moved clock functions from helper to clock.js.
 Added tests for rxjs based code.
 Reworked lookAheadClock.
 * 1.0.41 [2020/09/30] - Added playMIDIFile function.
 * 1.0.40 [2020/09/29] - Working MIDI file playing functionality.